-GCSE German is the must-have foundation for A level German which will then lead you to studying it either as single honour degree or combined with another subject such as law, business or where ever your interest lies.
+GCSE German is the must-have foundation for A level German.
+A level German widens language study to include film and literature.
+Students will also debate and give opinions on key topics such as multiculturalism in Germany and politics.
+A level German can lead to further study at University as part of a single honour degree or combined with another subject such as law, business or where ever your interest lies.